 You must configure the association of outlets to the target port of the device before you can use the Toggle Power feature.
-Go to the Power Control tab on remote console's GUI to configure the outlets.
+Assign a power port to the serial target from the Device Settings > Port Configuration tab of the device.
 If you have not done this, the system displays a message stating that the target is not associated with a power outlet.